Money and property

 Natalie and Patrick are married and have adult children.
 They decide to separate and plan to divorce.
 Natalie talks to a lawyer about what needs to be done to divide their property.
 Natalie and Patrick begin by working out all the property they own, including the family home, their cars, superannuation, as well as their debts including the mortgage on the family home, and their credit card.

 Natalie and Patrick have been trying to work together to divide their property, but they are finding it hard to know what to do, and what would be a fair way to split the property.
 They both decide to get independent legal advice.
-Patrick has decided that if they can come to an agreement with the help of their lawyers, they should apply to the Family Court for consent orders, so that their written agreement will be legally enforceable.
+Patrick has decided that if they can come to an agreement with the help of their lawyers, they should apply to a family court for consent orders, so that their written agreement will be legally enforceable.

 Both Natalie and Patrick hold superannuation accounts.
 Patrick has a larger amount of superannuation as Natalie took time out of the workforce when their children were younger.
 With the help of their lawyers, they are able to have their superannuation valued and agree on a split.
 Because Natalie and Patrick are both still working, they are not able to access the superannuation after it has been split – they will have to wait until they reach retirement age.